 - Security principles and mechanisms of the public certification hierarchy. - Versions of hardware and applications in use. - Tasks to be carried out by the person. - Management and processing of incidents and security compromises. - Business continuity and emergency procedures. - Management and security procedure related to processing personal data.

-5.3.4 Retraining frequency and requirements
+5.3.4 Information updating requirements and frequency

 Camerfirma undertakes the required updating procedures to ensure certification duties are undertaken properly, especially when they are modified substantially.